crytic/building-secure-contracts/development-guidelines/workflow.md

 - [ ] Learn to [document security properties for your code](/program-analysis/).
 It's tough as first, but it's the single most important activity for achieving a good outcome.
 It's also a prerequisite for using any of the advanced techniques in this tutorial.
 - [ ] Define security properties in Solidity, for use with [Echidna](https://github.com/crytic/echidna) and [Manticore](https://manticore.readthedocs.io/en/latest/verifier.html).
 Focus on your state machine, access controls, arithmetic operations, external interactions, and standards conformance.
 - [ ] Define security properties with [Slither's Python API](/program-analysis/slither).
 Focus on inheritance, variable dependencies, access controls, and other structural issues.
-- [ ] Run your property tests on every commit with [Crytic](https://crytic.io).
-Crytic can consume and evaluate security property tests so everyone on your team can easily see that they pass on GitHub.
-Failing tests can block commits.

 Finally, be mindful of issues that automated tools cannot easily find: